scordite/cryptonote/README.md

 ## Wait for the wallet to compile

+# Step 2: Enter the compiled folder and start the deamon

+$ cd

+$ cd scordite/build/release/src

+$ ./scordited

+## Wait until the blockchain is synced

-# Step 2: Enter the compiled folder and start the wallet
+# Step 3: Enter the compiled folder and start the wallet

 $ cd